Jettova vs Wanderlog: Which Group Trip Planner Should You Actually Use?

 Key Takeaways

-• Jettova solves the decision-making + booking stages (vote on destination, build itinerary, book flights and hotels in-app); Wanderlog solves the post-booking organization stage.
+• Jettova solves the decision-making + booking stages (vote on destination, build itinerary, book flights and hotels via a one-tap handoff to the provider); Wanderlog solves the post-booking organization stage.

 • The clean test: if you already know your destination, dates, and that everyone's going, use Wanderlog.
 If you haven't decided yet, use Jettova.